rethinkdb/docs/0-getting-started/install/windows.md

 # Downloading #

 {% infobox %}
-The Windows port of RethinkDB is not available for the {{site.version.full}} version yet.
-As an alternative, you can use the docker based version.
+The Windows port of RethinkDB is now available early for RethinkDB 2.4.3!
+This is the first official 2.4.x Windows release.
 {% endinfobox %}

 _Prerequisites:_ We provide native 64-bit binaries for Windows 7 and above.
 A 64-bit version of Windows is required.

-[Download](https://download.rethinkdb.com/repository/raw/windows/rethinkdb-{{site.version.full}}.zip) the ZIP archive and unpack it in a directory of your choice.
+[Download](https://download.rethinkdb.com/repository/raw/windows/rethinkdb-2.4.3.zip) the ZIP archive and unpack it in a directory of your choice.

 {% infobox %}
 The Windows port of RethinkDB is a recent addition and hasn't received as much tuning as the Linux and OS X versions yet.
 Please report any performance issues on [GitHub][gh-issues].